SAP-samples/abap-platform-rap-workshops/rap1xx/rap100/exercises/ex0/readme.md

 ---
 > ⚠ **PLEASE NOTE**:
 >
-> Participants of SAP events (e.g. **ABAP Developer Day**) will receive logon information - i.e. system information and user credentials - to a dedicated SAP BTP ABAP Environment system from the SAP team during the respective event.
+> Participants of SAP events (e.g. **ABAP Developer Day**) will receive logon information - i.e. system information and user credentials - to a dedicated SAP BTP ABAP Environment system or SAP S/4HANA system from the SAP team by email prior to the event or during the respective event.
+> You will find the solution for this workshop in the development package **`ZRAP100_SOL`**.
 > >
-> Please contact us during the event if you do not find the logon information .
+> Please contact us during the event if you have not received the logon information.
 ---

 ---
 > **WICHTIGE INFORMATION**: